otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 #### Security:

 - Store sensitive data in environment variables.
 - Include a `.gitignore` file to prevent committing unnecessary files and directories to GitHub.
-For example, you should include `node_modules` and `.env` in your `.gitignore` file.
 - Implement password hashing using a secure algorithm.
 - Use secure JWT practices.
-For example, use a strong secret key and set appropriate token expiration time.

 ---